-Conny Kuilboer is a Dutch contemporary artist who lives and works in Amsterdam.
+Conny Kuilboer is a Dutch contemporary artist and graphic designer who lives and works in Amsterdam.
 She has a studio in Pakhuis Wilhelmina.

 About her work:

 The main interest of Conny Kuilboer lies in the observation of different concepts concerning the perception of time.
 She translates these observations in objects, installations, drawings, poloroids and video.

 Each observation can be seen as a little fragment in which a different concept is researched and elaborated.
 She says about her fascination: “Inch by inch I feel the surface of time slipping through my fingers capturing it in my works.
 Waiting and exploring.
 I want to intervene with the reality around me and make it mine by reconstructing it.”

 The material she uses plays a significant role in these reconstructions.
 The material she uses most are blankets.
 For her It is an intriguing and polyvalent material with contradictionary qualities.
 Blankets protect and give warmth.
 They suggest comfort but can also be experienced as oppressive, irritating and often a fire hazard.
 The soft texture emphasizes with the elusiveness of her chosen subjects.